northwesternfintech/2025QuantInternships/README.md

 # Summer 2023 Quant Internships

-Feel free to submit a new job posting or suggst a change by submitting a pull request 🙏 (Format and idea inspired by QuantStart.
-Updated and Maintained by the Northwestern Fintech Club.)
+Feel free to submit a new job posting or suggst a change by submitting a pull request 🙏 (Idea stolen from QuantStart, but Updated and Maintained by the Northwestern Fintech Club.

 ---